List of New Girl characters: Cece Parikh

-In season 2, Cece dates a guy named Robby.
-She later discovers that she has limited time to conceive a baby and decides to enter an arranged marriage with a man called Shivrang.
+In season 2, Cece begins dating Robby.
+She later discovers that she has limited time to conceive a baby and decides to enter an arranged marriage with a man named Shivrang.
 She calls off the wedding in the season 2 finale after realizing that she is still in love with Schmidt and has no feelings for Shivrang (who also turned out to be in love with someone else).
-At the start of season 3, a confused Schmidt misleads her as he attempts to carry on two distinct relationships.
-Cece soon discovers the truth and is left to recuperate after the break-up.
-She starts working part-time as a bartender at the place where Nick works, passes her GED exam and takes community college classes.
+At the start of season 3, a confused Schmidt misleads her as he attempts to carry on two distinct relationships Schmidt reveals he is dating her and Elizabeth, and both women break up with him.
+During season 3, Cece and Coach briefly date, much to Schmidt's dismay, but decide to remain friends.

+Cece starts working part-time as a bartender at Nick's bar, passes her GED exam and begins taking community college classes.
 While Schmidt is dating Fawn Moscato, Cece begins to have feelings for him again.
 She goes on a hiking trip to Mount Shasta, and when she returns she accepts his marriage proposal in the season 4 finale "Clean Break".
+Cece is nervous to tell her mother she is engaged to Schmidt, as he is not Indian.
+Her mother refuses to give her blessing, so Schmidt spends the time leading up to their wedding convincing her, and is successful.
+Cece also encourages Schmidt to repair his relationship with his estranged father Gavin.

-They get married in the season 5 finale "Landing Gear", and buy a house, which they fix up in season 6.
+Schmidt and Cece get married in the season 5 finale "Landing Gear", and buy a house, which they fix up in season 6.
 In addition to bartending, she opens up a modeling agency called Cece's Boys in season 6.
 In the final episode, "Five Stars for Beezus", Cece learns she is pregnant.
 Three years later, in season 7, she and Schmidt have a three-year-old daughter named Ruth, and her modeling agency was merged into a larger agency.
 In the series finale, a flash-forward reveals that she and Schmidt eventually have a son named Moses.